 The monitorship deserves close attention.
 A fine gets paid and closed; an ongoing monitorship gives regulators continuous visibility into internal controls.
 That limits the scenarios where Binance could regress to pre-settlement practices without consequence.

-Pros & cons — Binance’s genuine strengths and the risks that remain unresolved in 2026
+Pros and cons — Binance’s genuine strengths and the risks that remain unresolved in 2026

 Pros